henryse/dino-web-framework/README.md

 # Welcome!

 In my professional career I use Java and C++ but my favorite two languages are C and Ruby.
 I wanted to create a web server framework for my Raspberry PI that would be simple and memory efficient.
 This is not intended as High Performance Framework like NGINX or a Reactor Pattern like JavaRX.
-It is simply an easy to use frame work to create simple web services for small systems in C.
+It is simply an easy to use framework to create simple web services for small systems in C.

-The inspiration for this framework came from folks at Sinatra, hence it is named of after that other famous member of the rat pack: Dino or Dean Martin.
+The inspiration for this framework came from folks at [Sinatra](http://www.sinatrarb.com), hence it is named of after that other famous member of the rat pack: Dino or Dean Martin.

 Dino is a simple web framework for quickly creating web applications in C with minimal effort.